London Borough of Harrow

-The London Borough of Harrow (/ˈhæroʊ/) is a London borough in northwest London, England; it forms part of Outer London.
+The London Borough of Harrow (/ˈhæroʊ/) is a borough in west and north-west London, England; it forms part of Outer London.
 It borders four other London boroughs Barnet to the east of ancient Watling Street (now the A5 road), Brent to the southeast, Ealing to the south and Hillingdon to the west and the Hertfordshire districts of Three Rivers and Hertsmere to the north.
 The local authority is Harrow London Borough Council.
 The London borough was formed in 1965, based on boundaries that had been established in 1934.
-The borough is made up of three towns: Harrow, Pinner and Stanmore, but also includes western parts of Edgware.
+The borough is made up of three towns: Harrow, Pinner and Stanmore, but also includes western parts of Edgware and Sudbury.

 History

 The area of the modern borough broadly corresponds to the three ancient parishes of Harrow on the Hill, Great Stanmore and Little Stanmore (also known as Whitchurch), all of which were historically in the county of Middlesex.
 Harrow on the Hill was the largest of the three parishes.
 Pinner was a chapelry of Harrow on the Hill until 1766 when it was made a separate parish.

 The central part of the parish of Harrow on the Hill was made a local board district in 1850, with an elected board overseeing public health and responsible for the provision of infrastructure.
 The local board district covered the original hilltop village and the adjoining hamlets of Roxeth, Sudbury and Greenhill.
 Greenhill subsequently developed into the modern town centre of Harrow following the opening of Harrow-on-the-Hill station there in 1880.

 Such districts were reconstituted as urban districts under the Local Government Act 1894, which also said that parishes could no longer straddle district boundaries.
 The parts of the old parish of Harrow on the Hill outside the urban district were therefore split into three new parishes called Harrow Weald, Wealdstone and Wembley (the latter now part of the London Borough of Brent).
 Wealdstone and Wembley were both made into urban districts at the same time.